 – IPA 2012 – International Photography Awards – Honorable Mention

-…someone once told me never to take a photo for granted and this was the best advice I’ve heard since the time I started taking photos, which was a long time ago.
-And that someone also told me to think without boundaries when processing that photo and this was the second best thing I’ve heard about photography, because that’s exactly what I’m trying to do, regardless if it’s about photography or about anything else in my life.
+Someone once told me never to take a photo for granted and this was the best advice I’ve heard since the time I started taking photos, which was a long time ago.
+That someone also told me to think without boundaries when processing that photo and this was the second best thing I’ve heard about photography, because that’s exactly what I’m trying to do, regardless if it’s about photography or about anything else in my life.

-I must have taken hundreds, if not thousands of photos of buildings in my life, but I consider this one my first serious architectural photo.
-A photo who’s only goal was to please myself and show what I wanted to see when I looked at this building…
+I must have taken thousands of photos of buildings in my life, but I consider this one my most serious architectural photo.
+A photo whose only goal was to please myself and show what I wanted to see when I looked at this building.